jinseikenai/glomeruli_detection/README.md

 ## List of programs

-  The list of programs included in this repository is listed below by function.
+  Here is the list of programs included in this repository listed by its function.

 * Glomeruli Detection Programs
   1. detection : detect_glomus_test.py